nicholas-miklaucic/eins/README.md

 ## Roadmap

 `eins` is still in heavy development.
-Here's a sense of where we're headed:
+Here's a sense of where we're headed.

+### Short-Term

+- [ ] Better error reporting
-- `...` for batching over dynamic numbers of batch axes
+- [ ] `...` for batching over dynamic numbers of batch axes
-- Specifying intermediate results to control the order of execution
+- [ ] Specifying intermediate results to control the order of reduction
+- [ ] Support `-` and `/` as natural pairs to `+` and `*`
-- Implementing `repeat`
+- [ ] Implementing `repeat`
+- [ ] Adding support for reductions that aren't in Array API (e.g., p-norm)
+- [ ] Adding support for "transformations" that are elementwise but use an axis (standardize)
+- [ ] Unit array to indicate zero-dimensional tensors
+- [ ] Updating indexing syntax to match `eindex`
+- [ ] Much more thorough documentation and tests for existing functionality
+- [ ] Better visualization of the program graph
+- [ ] `@local` syntax

+### Near-Term
+- [ ] Easy performance gains
+- [ ] Much better error reporting
+- [ ] Completing full support for tensor indexing
+- [ ] Warnings or errors for ambiguous expressions
+- [ ] Ways of visualizing and inspecting the computation graph

+### Long-Term
+- [ ] Layers for popular ML frameworks?
-- Automatically optimizing the execution of a specific EinsOp for a specific computer and input size
+- [ ] Automatically optimizing the execution of a specific EinsOp for a specific computer and input size
-- Completing full support for tensor indexing
-- Annotating the output with its shape
+- [ ] Static typing support that shows the array shapes
-- Tabulating the model FLOPs/memory usage as a function of named axes
+- [ ] Tabulating the model FLOPs/memory usage as a function of named axes
+- [ ] Functionality akin to `pack` and `unpack`?

 ## Acknowledgements

-The excellent [`einops`](https://github.com/arogozhnikov/einops) library inspired this project and its syntax: consider `eins` an attempt at "`einops` on steroids."
-Einstein did a pretty good job coming up with the summation notation, so big shoutout to him.
+The excellent [`einops`](https://github.com/arogozhnikov/einops) library inspired this project and its syntax.
+After working on my own extension to handle indexing, I realized that [`eindex`](https://github.com/arogozhnikov/eindex) already had a more coherent vision for what indexing can look like, and so much of that syntax in this library borrows from that one.

 ## Contributing